Hans Bethe House

 For more information about the Bethe House Community, visit the Bethe House website.
 For more information about the West Campus community, visit the West Campus House System website.

-Single, double, and quad rooms along hallways with shared bathrooms, plus 38 five- to seven-person suites, each with its own bathroom and sitting room
+- Single, double, and quad rooms along hallways with shared bathrooms, plus five- to seven-person suites, each with its own bathroom and sitting room.
+Main building has suite style rooms as always as hallway singles and doubles.
+Quads are only found in the McFaddin, along with singles and doubles.

 Hans Bethe House rooms do not have air conditioning.

-The Dale R. Corson House Professor-Dean is Andrew Hicks, Associate Professor of Music and Medieval Studies.
-He lives in the house and helps to lead the community.
+Dale R. Corson House Professor-Dean: Andrew Hicks, Ph.D., Associate Professor of Music and Medieval Studies

 Bethe House also has approximately 30 House Fellows who are associated with the community and interact with residents regularly.